enkidevs/curriculum/data-analysis-with-python/core/the-ipython-shell/what-is-ipython.md

 ---
 ## Content

 IPython is an open-source interactive Python shell.

+> The `I` in `IPython` stands for `interactive`.

-It is an ever-growing project.
+It is an alternative interpreter for Python with additional features.

-It provides several features:
+Some of these features are:
-- Easy to use
+- Ease of use
 - Powerful shell (added features to the regular shell)
 - Flexible interpreters
 - Support for Data Visualization